 Preserving historic buildings is imperative in Old Town.
 Through adaptive reuse, property owners rehabilitate buildings for modern use.
-Old Town is a part of the National Register of Historic Places.
-The National Register is a federal government list of historical districts.
-Old Town is considered a historical commercial district.
+Old Town is a part of the National Register of Historic Places, a federal government list of historical districts.
+As a historic district, the community takes pride in its value, Laura Krizov, Manager of Michigan Economic Development Corporation said.
+To maintain its value, she said historical districts capitalize on old characteristics.

 On March 30, the Lansing City Council held a Committee of the Whole meeting where Dr. Joan Jackson Johnson, director of human relations and community services at the Lansing at City Hall, discussed the lack of mental health resources for the Lansing Housing Commission (LHC).
 Federal dollars have continuously been cut.
 As a result, the LHC does not have the funds to help individuals who have mental health challenges, Johnson said.
 Cindi Borgman, housing and residential supervisor at Community Mental Health, said this is a result of the state having a general fund deficit for the last few years.
 “We (the state) had to eliminate services,” Borgman said.